 There is a robust budget and policy framework and detailed financial regulations, which are monitored by the Treasurer and the Monitoring Officer.
-The financial regulations were updated and approved by the Audit and Standards Committee on 4th March 2021.
-The Constitution is updated continually to reflect any changes in structure and as noted above, has received a thorough review and refresh by the new Monitoring Officer during 2022/23.
+The financial regulations were updated and approved by the Audit and Standards Committee on 4 March 2021 and they are currently under review.
+The Constitution is updated continually to reflect any changes in structure and as noted above, has received a thorough review and refresh by the new Monitoring Officer during 2023/24.